tegar-wahyu/car-rental/docs/api-documentation.md

 - Driver validation based on booking type

 ### Foreign Key Constraints & Referential Integrity
-- **Customers**: Cannot be deleted if they have active bookings; deletion blocked if they have any booking history
+- **Customers**: Cannot be deleted if they have active bookings; uses soft delete to preserve history
-- **Cars**: Cannot be deleted if they have active bookings; deletion blocked if they have any booking history
+- **Cars**: Cannot be deleted if they have active bookings; uses soft delete to preserve history
-- **Drivers**: Cannot be deleted if they have active bookings; deletion blocked if they have any booking history
+- **Drivers**: Cannot be deleted if they have active bookings; uses soft delete to preserve history
 - **Bookings**: Cannot be deleted if marked as finished (kept for historical records)
+- **Driver Incentives**: Soft deleted along with drivers to maintain data consistency
 - **Memberships & Booking Types**: Read-only via API, managed by system
 - All booking operations validate that referenced customers, cars, drivers, and booking types exist
 - Constraint violations return detailed error responses with entity information and suggested actions